The Guide Visiting Prague on a Budget

 For anyone seeking budget, clean and comfortable accommodation close to central Prague, with every travel need taken care of, I can personally vouch for the Hotel Extol Inn.

-Sightseeing on a Budget
+Sightseeing in Prague on a Budget

 |Cathedral and architecture in Prague.